 As it turns out, plants contribute to an environment that is safer for themselves, and at the same time safer for other living organisms, including humans.

 The Royal Łazienki is a good example of such influence of plants on the environment, which can be restored to its natural state in the process.
 A key role is played by trees, which absorb heavy metals from the ground and amass them in their trunks and roots, where they become “locked away” for decades, or even hundreds of years.

 Nowadays, when the pollution of air with the so-called particulate matter constitutes the biggest threat to the natural environment on a world scale, trees provide an effective barrier.
 The particulate matter is accumulated on the surface of leaves and in young sprouts, hairs, and wax.

-According to a research conducted by the team of Professor Stanisław Gawroński - a phytotechnologist from the Warsaw University of Life Sciences, the amount of particulate matter suspended in the Royal Łazienki gardens - 50 meters from the entrance near the Aleje Ujazdowskie avenue - is 2/3 lower than in the outer perimeters of the park.
+According to a research conducted by the team of Professor Stanisław Gawroński - a phytotechnologist from the Warsaw University of Life Sciences, the amount of particulate matter suspended in the Royal Łazienki gardens - 50 meters from the entrance near the Aleje Ujazdowskie avenue - is 2/3 lower than in the outer perimeters of the gardens.
 The same amount is maintained in the inner parts of the gardens.